 And yet it seems to.
 No one comments about the ages of famous couples who have a slight age gap, but I’ll bet you did know that there was a huge age difference between former couples Ashton and Demi, Johnny and Amber, and Angelina and Billy Bob.
-There are some of those types of couples whose relationships have lasted—Harrison Ford and Calista Flockhart, Catherine Zeta-Jones and Michael Douglas, and the aforementioned Angelina Jolie and current partner Brad Pitt.
+There are some of those types of couples whose relationships have lasted—Harrison Ford and Calista Flockhart, Catherine Zeta-Jones and Michael Douglas, for example.
 And, of all these couples and more, I’d guess that you have an opinion.
 Why do you think the terms cougar and dirty old man exist?
 But, in terms of couples, the feeling is mutual.
 These two people have fallen in love, and age hasn’t mattered, so it’s doubtful that a younger woman considers her love interest to be said dirty old man.

 Now that I’ve been inspired to actually write about a May-December romance, I’ve given much thought to the problems these couples might encounter.
 No offense to Hollywood, but I’m sure the couples I mentioned above fared just fine.
 It’s the rest of the world (“normal” folk) that I’m more concerned about.

 The May-December Couples’ Old Friendships Might Feel Awkward

 Think about it.
 Usually (though not always), our friends are close in age to us, although that’s not always the case.
 It’s oftentimes easier to “relate” to people in the same generation because we have similar life experiences and similar shared histories.